ellakoa/postcard-poem/content/posts/the-eighth-bell.md

 alt: Trio of pictures, medieval church with clock tower.
 View across rooftops from the tower and a stained glass window.
 poem: |-
-  My Bells have a purpose
-  inscribed on their hearts
-  to cheerfully sing
-  and rejoice as they ring.

-  Most of the bells no longer swing
-  Yet they still happily ring
-  Sounding out with each chime of time in this noble clock tower of mine
+  In this noble clock tower of mine

-  My eighth bell, still able to peal its beautiful tone, beckons home.
+  My bells sound out
+  with the chime of time
+  Inscribed in their hearts
+  is a message to sing
+  of love and peace
+  and cheerful things
+  The songs are rooted in my bones their purpose resonant in my stones.

+  The eighth bell's beautiful tone
+  Sounds at night to call you home
-  Alas, the inscription is lost to the past so, for as long as the ringing lasts the purpose of my eighth bell is yours to find in your heart.
+  The inscription is lost to the past so, for as long as the ringing lasts
+  The purpose is yours
+  to find in your heart.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-